Yehya-Elsawy/explain/README.md

 # 💡 explain

 **Understand the command before you run it.**

+Linux shouldn't feel scary just because a command looks complicated.

-*A lightweight, zero-dependency, 100% offline CLI tool written in Go that breaks down complex terminal commands, explains their flags, and highlights safety risks before you run them.*
+explain is a beginner-friendly CLI tool that helps you understand terminal commands, break down their flags, and spot potential risks before you run them.
+Lightweight, zero-dependency, and 100% offline built with Go.

+*Enjoy learning Linux more with explain :) .*

 <br/>